scalar-labs/kelpie-test/scalardb-test/README.md

 3. Make your config file based on `benchmark-config.toml` or `verification-config.toml`

-4. Kelpie binary (zip) from https://github.com/scalar-labs/kelpie/releases/ and unzip
+4. Download Kelpie binary (zip) from https://github.com/scalar-labs/kelpie/releases/ and unzip it
     - You can also build Kelpie from the source